Narcolapser/Octo/README.md

 	Download Log file
 	Download Multiple Log Files
 	Copy selected section of log file.
+	Fix threading so the UI doesn't freeze when the treeview is being populated.

 Features to work on:
-	Fix threading so the UI doesn't freeze when the treeview is being populated.
 	Nest logs: there are instances of the same log for different days.
 I'd like to nest these so they are all available, but still compact.
 	Add logfiles dynamically
 	Add servers dynamically
+	Fix filters to leverage the SQL backend
 	Zip Files before downloading

 Some dream features: